New York City Crane Accident Attorneys

 - Other on-site contractors

-Q: What are New York laws for construction site safety?
+What Are the New York construction site laws?

 - New York Labor Law Section 240(1): this law requires contractors and building owners of construction sites to furnish and safely erect scaffolding, hoists, ladders, blocks, pulleys, braces, ropes, and other devices to give proper protections to construction workers.